How to form an LLC in New Jersey

 New Jersey LLC Approval

-Although your LLC filing was instantly approved, it’s going to take about 5-30 minutes before you can download your LLC approval document, called the Certificate of Formation.
+Although your LLC filing was instantly approved, it’s going to take about 1 business day before you can download your LLC approval document, called the Certificate of Formation.

 On the Confirmation Page, you may see the word “Processing“, which means your LLC’s Certificate of Formation isn’t ready for download yet.
 That word will change to “View” once it’s ready.